Signed in as:

 Ida

-There were 3 sales at Brickyard Landing in the first quarter of 2022.
-Here are the models and prices of those sales:
+There were 3 completed sales at Brickyard Landing during the second quarter of 2023.

-My results are based on years of experience in living, and selling, at Brickyard Landing.
-Brickyard Landing is not just where I focus my business; it’s also where I live.
-By preserving your home’s price, I am preserving mine as well.
+For over 30 years I have enjoyed sharing this wonderful community with you as your neighbor.
+Brickyard is not just where I focus my business; it’s also where I live.
+By preserving your home’s value, I am preserving mine as well.
 I have a personal, as well as a professional, stake in getting the best price for my sellers.
+And since my buyers are now my neighbors, I need to make sure they are happy with their purchases.

-You can see my listings on my website.
-You can also see a history of homes that I have sold.
+You can see a history of homes that I have sold.
 Brickyard Realty’s Facebook page will keep you updated on the Brickyard Landing Market.

 As always, if you need additional information, or wish to discuss your confidential real estate needs, please contact me.
 And thank you for your continued trust and support.